The Environment and Climate Change Law Review: Kenya

 This court is established pursuant to Article 162(2) of the Constitution and Section 4 of the Environment and Land Court Act.
 The court is a superior court and has jurisdiction throughout Kenya with original and appellate jurisdiction to hear and determine disputes relating to environment planning, climate change issues and any other disputes related to land and the environment as per Section 13 of the Act.

-The Tribunal is established under section 125 of EMCA with jurisdiction to entertain appeals from parties aggrieved by decisions made by NEMA such as:
+The National Environment Tribunal is established under section 125 of the EMCA with jurisdiction to entertain appeals from parties aggrieved by decisions made by NEMA, such as:

-- the grant of a licence or permit or a refusal to grant a licence or permit, or the transfer of a licence or permit, under the Act or its regulations;
+- the grant of a licence or permit or a refusal to grant a licence or permit, or the transfer of a licence or permit, under the EMCA or its regulations;

-- the imposition of any condition, limitation or restriction on a person's licence under the Act or its regulations;
+- the imposition of any condition, limitation or restriction on a person's licence under the EMCA or its regulations;

-- the revocation, suspension or variation of a person's licence under the Act or its regulations;
+- the revocation, suspension or variation of a person's licence under the EMCA or its regulations;

-- the amount of money required to be paid as a fee under the Act or its regulations; and
+- the amount of money required to be paid as a fee under the EMCA or its regulations; and

-- the imposition against a person of an environmental restoration order or environmental improvement order by the NEMA under the Act or its regulations.
+- the imposition against a person of an environmental restoration order or environmental improvement order by the NEMA under the EMCA or its regulations.

-The council is established by the Climate Change Act, 2016 to, among other functions, ensure mainstreaming of climate change functions by the national and county governments and oversee the implementation of the NCCAP.
-The Council also ensures that climate change functions are mainstreamed into national and county budgets, plans and programmes.
+The council is established by the Climate Change Act 2016 to ensure mainstreaming of climate change functions by the national and county governments and oversee the implementation of the NCCAP, among other functions.
+The council also ensures that climate change functions are mainstreamed into national and county budgets, plans and programmes.
 The importance of the council is illustrated by the fact that it is chaired by the President.

 This body is established under Section 9 the Climate Change Act.
 It is the lead agency on climate change action plans and delivers operational plans to the cabinet secretary.
 It serves as the secretariat for the Climate Change Council.15

-The national government, through the cabinet secretary responsible for environmental matters, retains the broad responsibility for setting policy at a national level for promoting environmental sustainability and mitigating the effects of climate change.
+The national government, through the cabinet secretary responsible for environmental matters, retains the broad responsibility for setting policy at the national level for promoting environmental sustainability and mitigating the effects of climate change.
 The county governments have adopted a similar arrangement where one of the county executive committee members has designated functions relating to the environment and ancillary matters.
 A number of county governments have, to various degrees, taken steps to legislate on their corresponding climate change obligations.
 Examples include: the Kajiado County Climate Change Bill 2020, the Bomet County Climate Change Bill 2021, the Marsabit County Climate Change Fund Bill 2020, the Kisumu County Climate Change Bill 2020 and the Turkana County Climate Change Bill 2020.

 In terms of enforcement, the Environmental and Land Court (ELC) has jurisdiction to hear disputes relating to the environment and land.
-Further, any person aggrieved by the decision of the National Environmental Tribunal may appeal to the ELC.
-Additional rights of appeal exist against decisions of the ELC to the Court of Appeal, and ultimately the Supreme Court.
+Furthermore, any person aggrieved by the decision of the National Environmental Tribunal may appeal to the ELC.
+Additional rights of appeal exist against decisions of the ELC to the Court of Appeal and, ultimately, the Supreme Court.

 The robust environmental rights-based system contemplated under the Constitution and other laws enables persons to institute actions to enforce environmental rights generally.